CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

 >**Important:** The lab exercises for Learning Path #6 are in a *standalone* environment.
 If you exit the lab before completing it, you will be required to re-run any configurations steps again.

->**Note:** This lab profile takes >15 minutes to fully build as Microsoft Sentinel is being predeployed in your Azure subscription with the name **defenderWorkspace**.

 <!--- >**Tip:** This lab involves entering many KQL scripts into Microsoft Sentinel.
 The scripts were provided in a file at the beginning of this lab.
 An alternate location to download them is:  <https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Allfiles> --->

 ## Lab Objectives